JaredCorduan/JaredCorduan.github.io/posts/2023-12-11--Time-lock-puzzles.md

 tags: time-lock-puzzles, number-theory
 ---

-# Time-lock puzzles

 Time-lock puzzles were conceived by Timothy May in 1993[^1] and brought into reality by Rivest, Shamir, and Wagner in 1996[^2] (hence called the RSW puzzle).
 The idea is to encrypt something that cannot be decrypted until after a set time in the future.

-The RSW puzzle achieves these goals by forcing the decryption process to require a receptive task, a task assumed to always take the same amount of time.
+The RSW puzzle achieves these goals by forcing the decryption process to require a repetitive task, a task assumed to always take the same amount of time.
 Crucially, the repetitive tasks cannot be performed in parallel.